Reading Time: 3 minutes

 7. Family Behavior Therapy

 The family unit suffers greatly as a whole when a loved one is addicted no matter what drug or substance the user is addicted to.
-As such, family behavior therapy focuses on helping the adults and children in a family unit to address co-occurring problems that have been escalated as a result of substance misuse.
+As such, family behavior therapy focuses on helping the adults and children in a family unit to address co-occurring problems that have been escalated as a result of substance abuse.

 Get Help Now